(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Introduction

-The $2$-layer diagonal linear network which we consider is a simplified neural network that has received significant attention lately \citep{pmlr-v125-woodworth20a,vavskevivcius2019implicit,haochen2020understanding,pillaudvivien2022labelnoise}.
-Despite its simplicity, it surprisingly reveals training characteristics which are observed in much more complex architectures.
-It therefore serves as an ideal proxy model for gaining a deeper understanding of complex phenomenons such as the roles of initialisation, stochasticity and stepsize.
+The $2$-layer diagonal linear network which we consider is a simplified neural network that has received significant attention lately~\citep{pmlr-v125-woodworth20a,vavskevivcius2019implicit,haochen2020understanding,pillaudvivien2022labelnoise}.
+Despite its simplicity, it surprisingly reveals training characteristics which are observed in much more complex architectures, such as the role of the initialisation~\citep{pmlr-v125-woodworth20a}, the role of noise~\citep{pesme2021implicit,pillaudvivien2022labelnoise}, or the emergence of saddle-to-saddle dynamics~\citep{berthier2022incremental,pesme2023saddle}.
+It therefore serves as an ideal proxy model for gaining a deeper understanding of complex phenomenons such as the roles of stepsizes and of stochasticity as highlighted in this paper.
+We also point out that implicit bias and convergence for more complex architectures such as 2-layer ReLU networks, matrix multiplication are not yet fully understood, even for the simple gradient flow.
+Therefore studying the subtler effects of large stepsizes and stochasticity in these settings is currently out of reach.